Referring to themselves as the Dragon Masters of Beer, Tsingtao brewers are serious about the ingredients that go into their beer.

 Today, it's considered the number one Chinese beer in the United States and the number one product that is exported from China.
 Produced in the second-largest brewery in China, this crisp and refreshing pilsner-style lager offers a nutty, sweet taste and an alcohol content of 4.8 percent.

-Tsingtao trails behind Snow with about 1.4 billion gallons being brewed yearly, and it's a largest selling beer in the world with a market share of about 2.8 percent.
+Tsingtao beer trails behind Snow with about 1.4 billion gallons being brewed yearly, and it's one of the largest selling beer in the world with a market share of about 2.8 percent.